 Consider what happens when you turn off your monitor or unplug your keyboard.
 Think about alternative usage if you can’t use all of your senses, like sight, touch, or hearing.

 More people are using mobile, so we consider the aging population who are on these devices.

 Have people with disabilities test your site.
 Even better, have them on your development team.
 Test with assistive technology like screen readers, zoom, voice recognition, etc.”

 “Website design has become an essential part of any business’ success strategy.
 Having a website that is attractive, responsive, and easy to navigate, will ensure a great user experience for your visitors and make them want to return to you.

 Use fonts which are easy for your visitors to read – there’s nothing more irritating to a consumer who is trying to navigate around a website than not being able to easily understand the written content.
 Select colors and fonts that are in line with your brand’s tone of voice, but ensure they are simple and clear.

 It’s also a good idea to ensure you have a navigation bar at the top of your website, which is present on all the pages on your site.
 This will allow your visitors to easily navigate their way around and find their way back to the homepage.

 Don’t include too much copy or media in your website; overloading your site with images or unnecessary videos will only clutter the layout and also make your pages take much longer to load.”

 – Steve Pritchard, Managing Director, ItWorks

 p.s.
 Launched your website?
-Learn more about designing effective referral pages and campaigns.
+Learn more about keeping the content fresh and relevant.